promanenko/gigaspaces-sbp-jekyll/primary-backup-zone-controller.markdown

 When a deploying a data grid, primary and backup instances will be provisioned in an arbitrary manner across the available machines running GSA/GSCs.
 You don't have a control where these will be physically located as the primary election mechanism determines the primary and backup instances location at the deploy time (first instance per partition elected as the primary).

 In some cases you would like to determine the primary and backup instances location in an explicit manner.
 A simple approach would be to use zones, having one specific zone to host the primary instances and another zone to host the backup instances.
 These zones do not determine specific physical machines to host the primary/backup instances, but logical group of GSCs associated with a specific zone once started.
-Usually, the zone might reflect machines located in specific different racks or different data centers that are nearby havign very fast and reliable connectivity in between.
+Usually, the zone might reflect machines located in specific different racks or different data centers that are nearby having very fast and reliable connectivity in between.

 {% indent %}
 ![PrimaryBackupZoneController.jpg](/attachment_files/sbp/PrimaryBackupZoneController.jpg)